steren/api-to-pubsub/README.md

 # api-to-pubsub

-Forward the response of an API call to a Pub/Sub topic
+Web service that fetches a given URL and forwards the response to a Google Cloud Pub/Sub topic.

+## Prerequisites

+* A Google Cloud Platform project
+* A Cloud Pub/Sub topic in this project (create it with `gcloud pubsub topics create my-topic`)

 ## Configure